-Most people know the Philippines as a country with plenty of natural wonders, its amazing beaches and islands, historical spots, and fun activities.
+Most people know the Philippines as a country with plenty of natural wonders, amazing beaches and islands, historical spots, and fun activities.
 Also, you can find tropical fruits and flavourful Filipino dishes in the Philippines.

 This guide is not necessarily for vegans only.
 If you are vegan, I have shared a few vegan places to eat in the Philippines during your travel.

-Philippines has over 7,107 islands, making it difficult to decide where to travel and what to discover first in the country.
+The Philippines has over 7,107 islands, making it difficult to decide where to travel and what to discover first in the country.

-Day 1: Fly To Panglao Cebu
+Day 1: Fly to Panglao Cebu

 Book a connecting flight from your airline of choice from Manila to Cebu City.
 Cebu City is the oldest and first capital of the Philippines.
-You can see the Spanish and Roman Catholic culture in the city.
+You can see the Spanish and Roman Catholic cultures in the city.
 It is one of the country’s largest cities and is a bustling port.
 Cebu City is the main collection centre for such inter-island commodities as copra, abaca, sugar, and timber.